 People’s (Update: This place is now closed)

-Now I don’t know about you, but every once in a while (okay, I’m lying-all the time) I get this weird insatiable craving for sushi.
+Now I don’t know about you, but every once in a while (okay, I’m lying…it’s more of all the time) I get this weird insatiable craving for sushi.
 Much to my delight, we discovered People’s.
 True to their name, they serve a wide variety of food to cater to what the people want.
 Everything from sushi, tapas, and pasta can be found in their rather extensive menu.
 Despite being so diverse, everything was good!

 What to order: Sushi, sushi, and more sushi!
 I loved the unagi (eel) specialty rolls that they had which weren’t on the menu yet.
 So do ask for it!
 They also have an excellent selection of tapas which are delicious.
 Apart from that, they also have a large selection of cocktails and wine to enjoy.